-Revised: August 1, 2018
+Revised: July 2, 2019

 Description.
 This special provision describes the procedures for production, placement and payment for hot-mix asphalt (HMA) under the pay for performance (PFP) program.
 This special provision shall apply to the HMA mixtures specified in the plans.
-This work shall be according to the Standard Specifications except as modified herein.
+This work shall be according to the Standard Specifications and the special provision, “Hot-Mix Asphalt Binder and Surface Course” except as modified herein.

 Delete Articles: 406.06(b)(1), 2nd paragraph (Temperature requirements)